-Average waiting time for a first specialized care consultation is understood to be the average, in days, of the time that patients pending a first consultation have been waiting, since the date of entry in the Register of External Consultations until the end date of the study period (cut-off date).
+Average waiting time for a first specialized care consultation is understood to be the average, in days, of the time that patients pending a first consultation have been waiting, since the date of entry in the Register of External Consultations until the end date of the study period (cut-off date)4.

 We consider in this study the AHS data for each hospital on the average surgery waiting time (Surgery, from now on) and on the average outpatient consultation waiting time (Outpatient consultations, from now on), for data up to June 2022.
 The former includes both the average waiting times corresponding to patients pending scheduled surgical procedures, structural waiting, as well as the temporarily unscheduled.
-The latter includes both waiting times for consultations from primary care as well as hospital interconsultations.
+The latter includes both waiting times for consultations from primary care as well as hospital interconsultations5.

 2.2.
-Cullen and Frey graph
+CULLEN AND FREY GRAPH

 Cullen and Frey (1999) develop a graph where the asymmetry and kurtosis coefficients are combined for a group of probability functions.
 The probability functions are the most used for models with one or two parameters.
 For continuous random variable, such are our variables, it includes the normal, uniform, exponential and logistic models, in which a single point shows the situation of each model based on the combination of asymmetry or kurtosis coefficients.
-The Gamma and Log-normal models are represented the guarantee periods are less than 180 days for certain surgical interventions.
-The regions may shorten said maximum terms depending on the type of intervention to be carried out.
+The Gamma and Log-normal models are represented by dashed lines, and the Weibull model will be close to both models.
+According to Delignette-Muller and Dutang (2015), to provide greater robustness, skewness and kurtosis are evaluated on bootstrap samples.